holonymygenustadarida477/AI-Offline-Chat-ADV/README.md

 When you submit a complex sentence, the ESP32-S3 must compile and test multiple Regex patterns.
 You will see an `ELIZA: ...` indicator.
 This is not a fake animation; it represents the actual CPU blocking time required for the NLP engine to calculate its response before rendering it via a typewriter effect.

 ### 🔄 System Reset
-If you wish to erase your psychological profile and start fresh, press `ESC` to open the dialog, or simply type *"Memory Wipe"* in the chat.
-ELIZA will wipe the SD card and reset her context variables.
+If you wish to erase your psychological profile and start fresh, press `ESC` or ``` ` ``` to open the System Menu.
+From there, you can select the option to wipe the SD card memory and reset her context variables.

 ---